Why Office Design Matters

 Community lies at the heart of Servcorp workspaces with breakout areas, coworking, communal fully fitted kitchen to create those impromptu conversations.
 Clients of Servcorp also have access to 50,000 global community members via their online Community platform.
 The community is as much of a social tool as it is a business resource.

 5. Eco-driven – the sustainable office interior design.
 As offices emerge from dull Formica and fluorescent-lit cubicles, sustainability is here to stay.
-Sustainable office design integrates recycled, sustainably sourced, and green building materials, emphasizing technology-driven energy efficiency, environmental conservation, and ecological compliance.
+Sustainable office design integrates recycled, sustainably sourced, green building and interior design materials such as eco-friendly neon lighting, emphasizing technology-driven energy efficiency, environmental conservation, and ecological compliance.

 This means a more harmonious and respectful relationship between the natural world and our workplaces.
 It’s called environmental wellness in design circles, and it’s the new buzzword.
 Expect to see this trend continue in new and exciting ways in the post-coronavirus landscape.